ample/gatsby-starter-ample/plugins/gatsby-remark-ample/README.md

 ### Options

 - `contentSrc`: The directory in which your markdown files live.
-This should be the topmost parent, as it can only be a single directory.
+This should be the topmost parent, as it can only be a single directory. **There is a major assumption in this plugin — that your content is segmented within the `contentSrc` directory by another directory, presumably indicating its type.** (e.g. If pages go in `src/content/pages` and posts go in `src/content/posts`, then `src/content` is the `contentSrc` value.)
 - `imageExtensions`: An array of image file extensions that should be processed as images.
-- `imageSrcDir`: The directory that is treated as the root for image file paths.
+- `imageSrc`: The directory that is treated as the root for image file paths.
 - `imageSuffix`: The unique suffix on keys that should be processed as images.
 - `markdownSuffix`: The unique suffix on keys that should be processed as markdown.
 - `modelField`: The unique top-level property key that should be used as explicit instruction on which query the file should be available.